gitlabhq/omnibus-gitlab/doc/settings/database.md

 ---

 Omnibus GitLab will not automatically seed your external database.
-Run the following command to import the schema and create the first admin user:
+Run the following command to import the schema and create the first administration user:

 ```shell
 # Remove 'sudo' if you are the 'git' user